the-reno/the-reno.github.io/Science/complexity-of-prediction-edit.md

 Sometimes systems look random only because we are looking at them the wrong way.

----

-## Newton

-Later I learned about Newton, gravity, and the apple story.
+Later I heatd about isaac Newton, gravity, and the apple story.

-Prediction suddenly felt much larger than games.

-An apple falling from a tree is predictable because gravity on Earth is extremely stable.
+this guy discovered we can predict An apple falling from a tree. there is a constante power on earth extremely stable that push things down. somehow he discover the patern. (put a chatt to deminstarte how he taught) measure the objest and drop.. he found that regardless the obhest this power pull down at

 g ≈ 9.81 m/s²